-We’re interrupting this page to highlight a book that has been out for just 2 days.
+We’re interrupting this page to highlight a book that has been out for just a few weeks.

 They felt their “Duty to Warn” is stronger than the traditional refusal to analyze people who aren’t their clients.

 We all need to know what’s in this book, if only to make preparations to protect ourselves.

 Click on the image to go directly to Amazon for details and to purchase.